 Post-Harvey, CFT has worked closely with the Center for Disaster Philanthropy to identify nonprofit organizations that have:

-- sustained impact: a proven record of success helping families achieve sustained stability, and
+- Sustained Impact: a proven record of success helping families achieve sustained stability

 After a thorough review of many quality organizations, CFT invested your dollars in 11 high performing efforts that collectively provide long-term, life-changing support for the many families affected by Hurricane Harvey.
 In addition, CFT helped coordinate two funds that provide support to thousands of Harvey-affected children.
 The organizations and funds supported include: